acbsp/bonafide.guru/en/contents.rst

 (S.B.
 4.8.54, commentary)

-Attentively reading Srila Prabhupada books and humbly listening to Him we can understand that none of ISKCON gurus got from Srila Prabhupada an authorization to become a *diksha-guru*.
-There was nothing presented to prove that Srila Prabhupada has ordered someone to become a *diksha-guru*.
+Attentively reading |SP| books and humbly listening to Him we can understand that none of ISKCON gurus got from |SP| an authorization to become a *diksha-guru*.
+There was nothing presented to prove that |SP| has ordered someone to become a *diksha-guru*.
 Indeed everyone who is attracted to this Movement becomes a member of this enormous ISKCON family.
-Thereby one becomes a disciple of Srila Prabhupada.
+Thereby one becomes a disciple of |SP|.
 Then he shouldn’t stay indifferent to what is going on with his "FAMILY".

-Each of us understands well that Srila Prabhupada – is a founder-\ *acharya* of this Great Worldwide Movement of Krishna Consciousness (ISKCON) and is the highest authority for each of us and for the ISKCON as a whole.
-The solemn duty of each honest devotee is to accept the *last order from July 9 1977* as a highest will of our *acharya* Srila Prabhupada and follow it spreading His teaching without altering, deviating not even for a one jot.
+Each of us understands well that |SP| – is a founder-\ *acharya* of this Great Worldwide Movement for Krishna Consciousness (ISKCON) and is the highest authority for each of us and for the ISKCON as a whole.
+The solemn duty of each honest devotee is to accept the *last order from July 9 1977* as a highest will of our *acharya* |SP| and follow it spreading His teaching without altering, deviating not even for a one jot.

-We could give many more proves that His Divine Grace Srila Prabhupada is *the only bona fide Diksha-guru* for the whole International Society of Krishna Consciousness (ISKCON).
+We could give many more proves that His Divine Grace |SP| is *the only bona fide Diksha-guru* for the whole International Society of Krishna Consciousness (ISKCON).
 He is present and alive in his books, in his Divine instructions, in the hearts of his sincere devotees and his